-- Registering and paying applicable tuition and fees for at least three credit hours per semester during the academic year from the time they are admitted to The Graduate School until they have completed all requirements for the degree, including the submission of a final project to the Division of Physical Therapy
+- Registering and paying applicable tuition and fees for at least three credit hours per semester during the academic year from the time they are admitted to The Graduate School until they have completed all requirements for the degree.

 - Registering for three credit hours of Independent Study (course number 7990) during any semester in which they are not otherwise enrolled.
-Minimum continuous registration requirements apply until the final oral defense is successfully completed and the final project is submitted and approved by the Division of Physical Therapy.
 Students who take their last examination after the final examination period and before the next semester begins are not required to register for the next semester.
 They will graduate the semester all Graduate School requirements are fulfilled.
 Students maintaining minimum continuous registration have library privileges, health insurance options, and access to athletic facilities.
-Termination of Committee.
-If students do not comply with the continuous registration policy described above and do not obtain an official leave of absence, their supervisory committees are terminated and their records are inactivated.
-To reactivate a file at a later time, the student must reapply for admission to The Graduate School.

 Leaves of Absence

-- Leaves of absence generally are granted and reviewed on a yearly basis for reasons relating to illness, military service, pregnancy and/or child care, residence outside the state of Utah, and work in process in which students are not in continual contact with their supervisory committee or other members of the faculty.
+- Leaves of absence generally are granted and reviewed on a yearly basis for reasons relating to illness, military service, pregnancy and/or child care (please see the College of Health Graduate School Parental Leave Policy), residence outside the state of Utah, and work in process in which students are not in continual contact with their supervisory committee or other members of the faculty.

 - Leaves also may be granted on a yearly basis to students who, in the judgment of their department chair, are engaged in work considered beneficial to their academic goals, such as temporary teaching or professional employment that allows the student ultimately to complete the degree.